 Wrap a present in many layers and hand it over to the kids.
 Ask them to take turns opening the layers.
 This will teach them patience in a fun way.

-Measuring the ingredients and waiting for the baked goods to cook through and cool requires patience from your child; of course, it comes with some scrumptious rewards at the end of it.
+Measuring the ingredients and waiting for the baked goods to cook through and cool requires patience from your child; of course, it comes with some scrumptious rewards at the end.

 3. Grow a Plant